|Student Activity Time||Medium|

 - No special requirements for this approach

-The following workflow is meant as guidance for how you can facilitate a Dialogue Journal learning activity within a classroom.
+The following workflow is meant as guidance for how you can facilitate a Paper Seminar learning activity within a classroom.

-- Provide feedback/grade based quality on the quality of observations and responses.
+- Provide feedback/grade based on the quality of the paper and feedback provided.

 Accessibility and Room Considerations